itaychachy/RewardSDS/README.md

 ```bash
 python launch.py --config custom/threestudio-reward-sds/configs/reward-mvdream-sd21.yaml --train --gpu 0 system.prompt_processor.prompt="A penguin with a brown bag in the snow"
 ```
 Checkout the [README](threestudio-reward-sds/README.md) for configuration details.
-In additional other optimization details (shading, resume from checkpoints, etc.) can be found in [MVDream](https://github.com/DSaurus/threestudio-mvdream/tree/main).
+In addition, other optimization details (shading, resume from checkpoints, etc.) can be found in the [MVDream](https://github.com/DSaurus/threestudio-mvdream/tree/main) repo.

 ## 2D Experiments
-We offer a simpler installation than Threestudio with minimal dependencies if you just want to run experiments in 2D.
+We offer a simpler installation than Threestudio with minimal dependencies if you want to run experiments in 2D.

 ### Installation
 ```bash